TheMadman/descent-xml/README.md

 # Documentation

 Tutorials and reference documentation can be found at https://themadman.github.io/xmltree/.
-Documentation can be built using `doxygen .`, which will generate a `html/index.html` that can be opened.
+Documentation can be built using `doxygen`, which will generate a `html/index.html` that can be opened.

 # Bugs/Shortcomings